The-Marcy-Lab-School/marcy-curriculum-docs/mod-6-databases/6-join-queries.md

 - Who wrote the post titled `'Advanced Joins'`?
 - How many posts has each user written?

 None of these can be answered from a single table. `posts` knows the `user_id` of each post's author, but not their username — that lives in `users`.
-To connect them, you need a JOIN.
+To connect the data back into a flat table, you need a JOIN.

 There are six different kinds of `JOIN` queries in SQL but the two most commonly used are:
 * `INNER JOIN`